isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 const { positions, indices } = debugNavMesh.positions;
 ```

-If you are using `@recast-navigation/three`, you can use `NavMeshHelper` to easily visualize the NavMesh.
+If you are using `@recast-navigation/three`, you can use `NavMeshHelper` and `CrowdHelper` to visualize NavMeshes and Crowds.

 ### Exporting and Importing a NavMesh